-Supervised clinical practice in speech-language pathology with bilingual children in a school setting.
-Attendance at a weekly seminar required.
+School Setting3 credits Supervised clinical practicum in speech-language pathology with bilingual children in an elementary or secondary school setting.
+Attendance at weekly seminar required.
+Issues covered as described in SPH 674.

-SPH 700 Language and Thought
+SPH 700 Language and Thought 3 credits

 Readings, discussion, and critique of contemporary theories in semantics, linguistics, comparative grammar, language acquisition, and neurolinguistics.